What is a divorce?

 - CONTESTED: If your spouse has filed a formal answer and does not agree to the divorce, showing there is a dispute on such matters as custody, child support or division of property and debts, a trial will be held.
 The judge will decide these matters on the basis of evidence, including the testimony of both parties and other witnesses.
 The court will decide on all matters not previously agreed to by the parties.

-- MEDIATION AND EVALUATIONS: In any custody or visitation dispute between parents, the court shall, unless deemed inappropriate, order mediation to assist the parties in developing a parenting plan.
-The parenting plan will address custody and/or visitation to be formulated by the parents with the assistance of a qualified mediator.
 The court may also direct that an evaluation be conducted to assist the court in making custody and/or visitation orders.
 The cost of mediation and evaluations are allocated by the court, unless agreed upon by the parties.

 What about restraining orders?